LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 So, how do you setup Lambda to post to HipChat?

 Firstly, login to [hipchat.com](hipchat.com), select the _Rooms_ tab, and find the room you would like to post in.
 Now, make a note of the _API ID_ as you will need this later.
-Then click on '_Tokens_' in the left menu.
+Then click on _Tokens_ in the left menu.

 ![]({{site.baseurl}}/images/Screen%20Shot%202017-01-29%20at%2016.08.37.png)